These are the Best Android Phones under $500 in 2022!

 Best Carrier Phone: Samsung Galaxy A52 5G

-The Galaxy A52 5G is available in an unlocked flavor as well as in T-Mobile and AT&T. It earns a spot in our list of the best cheap phones under 500 dollars because you can get it on most US carriers and it will be compatible with 5G networks on all of those carriers, making it quite a nice deal for US consumers looking for a cheap phone with 5G capability.
-Check it out!
+The Galaxy A52 5G is available in an unlocked flavor as well at T-Mobile and AT&T. It earns a spot in our list of the best cheap phones under 500 dollars because you can get it on most US carriers and it will be compatible with 5G networks on all of those carriers, making it quite a nice deal for US consumers looking for a cheap phone with 5G capability.

 It’s not a perfect phone.
 It doesn’t have water or dust resistance, it features no wireless charging or 3.5mm headphone jack, and the display is LCD instead of AMOLED (although quite frankly, expecting a 144Hz AMOLED at this price point is probably a long shot).
-It’s also not available in the US, meaning that you’ll have to import it if you want to give it a go.
-But if you really want the raw horsepower the Snapdragon 865 brings on an extreme budget and don’t mind hopping through some hoops to get your phone working on your carrier… then heck, this might be one of your only choices.
+It’s also not available in the US, meaning you’ll have to import it if you want to give it a go.
+But if you really want the raw horsepower the Snapdragon 865 brings on an extreme budget and don’t mind jumping through some hoops to get your phone working on your carrier….then this might be one of your only choices.
 It’s one of the best cheap phones under 500 dollars, and very clearly one of the best-performing ones, if not the best.

 Honorable Mention: OnePlus Nord 2